FAQ

 While wireless Bluetooth headphones are convenient, they introduce additional latency, so we recommend using wired headphones to keep your sessions snappy and responsive.
 Psst… the audio quality is better, too!

-Looking for more information?
+Looking for more information or need support?

 Head over to our SUPPORT PAGE for more information 🤘